 - lean red meat

-The following foods contain high levels of zinc:
+The following foods contain

 - kidney beans

-Taking herbs and supplements
+Taking herbal supplements

 Getting regular sleep

-Maintaining a healthy weight
+Maintaining a moderate weight

-Progesterone has many important functions, including:
+Progesterone has many important functions,

 - preventing the smooth muscles in the uterus from contracting